Best Cheap Laptops

-Takeaway: There's a lot to like about Lenovo's ThinkPad 13.
-Its keyboard is outstanding, performance is better than many systems in its class, and battery life exceeds the average.
-It's on the pricier end of the Cheapism spectrum, especially when not on sale, but is a reliable workhorse that's made for business use and built to last.
+Takeaway: There's a lot to like about the Lenovo ThinkPad 13, a reliable workhorse that's made for business use.
+The keyboard is outstanding, performance is better than many systems in its class, and battery life exceeds the average.
+It's on the pricier end of the Cheapism spectrum, especially when not on sale, but it's built to last.

 Lenovo IdeaPad 110s (80WG0001US) Review

 - The keyboard is responsive and the touchpad works well, according to reviewers, although it could be bigger.

 - Small and lightweight -- good for travel and general portability.